ZSentry is the only security that lets you do what you want.™How to search the FAQ? The site? (tap to expand)

 ZSentry is a bit different.
-ZSentry does not store your password anywhere and works two-way with whatever solution you use.
-This means that your ZSentry-secured solutions will feel exactly like what you use today on the desktop and phone, and your recipients' solutions will also benefit from your use of ZSentry and yet feel exactly like what they use today.
+ZSentry does not store your password anywhere.
+Zero message scanning, changes, or download.
+Your ZSentry-secured solutions will feel exactly like what you use today on the desktop and phone, and your recipients' solutions will also benefit from your use of ZSentry and yet feel exactly like what they use today.
 For example, using any mix of email, webmail and SMS (texting).
 And you can do secure back-and-forth with multiple recipients each using their own platform, even if they are not ZSentry users, send and receive attachments, store files securely, and much more.

 ZSentry works with the devices people already own and love, with no changes for anyone while everyone gets more value from what they have.
 When you or your organization use ZSentry, you immediately get more utility and usability with certified HIPAA and security compliance for your apps and services across every platform.
 Your correspondents also get the same benefits, at zero added cost, with FREE Secure Read & Reply for your recipients.

 With ZSentry, your data is protected by end-to-end encryption, onsite, online, and at rest.
-The user and not ZSentry or your provider holds the keys.
-ZSentry was tested and is certified by the U.S. government as a Health IT EHR Product providing ARRA, HIPAA and HITECH compliance; also complies with Safe Harbor, GLBA, SOX, and other regulations.
+The user and not ZSentry or a provider holds the keys.
+ZSentry was tested and is CHPL certified as a Health IT EHR Product providing ARRA, HIPAA and HITECH compliance; also complies with Safe Harbor, GLBA, SOX, and other regulations.

 Zmail™ (ZSentry Mail™) is the secure Mail function of ZSentry™ (NMA trademarks since 2001).

-With cloud services and Google Apps, anything with HIPAA-protected information that people send, save, share or use (including Mail, Drive, Docs, Spreadsheet, Texting, Projects, and Calendar) has to be encrypted or it will break HIPAA compliance.Do you have data sheets on ZSentry in PDF format?
+With cloud services, anything with HIPAA-protected information that people send, save, share or use (including Mail, Drive, Docs, Spreadsheet, Texting, Projects, and Calendar) has to be encrypted or it will expose your organization to a HIPAA compliance break.Do you have data sheets on ZSentry in PDF format?

 The problem is that someone could hack into your cloud account, or read copies on their servers that “who knows who can access”.